EAGE-Annual-Hackathon/EAGE-Hackathon-2024-Instructions/README.md

 ## What you need to do as a hackathon participant:
 1. Join the online meetup in May to start thinking about ideas and forming a team if you don't already have one.
-2. We will use a [Github discussion board](https://github.com/orgs/EAGE-Annual-Hackathon/discussions/7) – so if you are looking for a team to join or have a topic that you would like some people to help you work on – please post.
+2. We will use a [Github discussion board](https://github.com/orgs/EAGE-Annual-Hackathon/discussions/12) – if you are looking for a team to join or have a topic that you would like some people to help you work on – please post.
     - There will be some time on Sunday morning to finalize the teams, but the expectation is that you have tried to find a team upfront.
 3. Get your team ready!
     - You will need to bring your laptop and power cable.